Stasenko-Konstantin/sync/README.md

-# sync (a little blazingly fast 🚀)
+# sync
 for synchronization between pc and phone

-- daemon - daemon and cli for reacting on mobile actions (rust/tokio)
+- daemon - daemon and cli for reacting on mobile actions (haskell)
 - mobile - app for managing directories (golang/fyne)

 ### install